xavidop/alexa-ask-aws-cli-docker/README.md

 * 2.0: this image is running the latest version of ASK CLI v2 (2.13.0)
   * 2.12.0: this image is running the 2.12.0 version of ASK CLI
   * 2.13.0: this image is running the 2.13.0 version of ASK CLI
+  * 2.15.0: this image is running the 2.15.0 version of ASK CLI
-* latest: this image is running the latest version of ASK CLI (2.13.0)
+* latest: this image is running the latest version of ASK CLI (2.15.0)

 These versions are available in my [DockerHub profile](https://hub.docker.com/r/xavidop/alexa-ask-aws-cli/tags)